Student Government Finance Committee

 2. Submit your budget:

 SGFC Budgets are submitted via the Blueprint Finance Module.
 Your officers with Finance Module access (by default your Primary Contact, President, and Treasurer) will be able to create a Funding Request and upload your budget document for submission.
-Budgets must be submitted for review by your advisor by Friday at Noon.
+Budgets must be submitted to Blueprint by Friday at noon reviewed by your advisor.
 (Non-RSO Graduate organizations should submit their budget to Graduate Council.
 GC will submit budgets via Blueprint on your behalf.)

 3. Present your Budget: